There are two words that describe Belarusian cuisine: potato dishes. And vegan Belarusian draniki or potato pancakes are at the head of them all.

 - Add the salt and mix well.

 - Pour coconut oil onto a hot pan.
 Spread one tablespoon of the mixture on the pan to form a small pancake.
 Fry over medium heat for 2-3 minutes before flipping over.
 Continue frying on the other side until the potato pancake is crisp and golden brown.
-Repeat the same with the remaining of the mixture, adding more oil if needed.
+Repeat the same with the remaining mixture, adding more oil if needed.

-- Serve draniki immediately.
+- Serve immediately.

 Vegan Belarusian Draniki: Method Two